energysistem/manuals/42931-Tower 8 g2/en/11-radio.md

 ## FM radio

 To be able to use this function, you have to tune in the radio stations first.
-To do that, connect the radio antenna on the tower top panel and press and hold the *Start/ Pause (4)* button on the display or the very same button on the remote control *(18)* for two seconds while radio mode is enabled.
+To do that, connect the radio antenna on the tower top panel and press and hold the *Start/ Pause (4)* button on the display for two seconds while radio mode is enabled.
 The process may take a few minutes.

 The radio stations will be saved to the memory of your *Energy Tower 8 g2*, therefore it is not necessary to carry out a new search each time you switch it on.
-You will only have to carry out a new search if you place the device in a new location or if you change the frequency of the saved radio station.
+You will only have to carry out a new search if you place the device in a new location or if you move the power switch on the back side of the tower to the "OFF" position to cut off power supply.
+If you want to keep the radio stations, turn your Tower off by pressing the button on the top display or using the remote control.
+This way, you won't need to repeat the whole tuning process.

 Press briefly the *Start/ Pause (4)* button on the display or the very same button on the remote control *(18)* once again to switch from one saved station to another.